Blog

 Is Your Romance a Distant Memory?
 Here’s 3 Ways to Get it Back.

 When I first started my journey as a psychologist I was assisting in a study of 4-week old infants.
 They were shown a toy and they sucked vigorously on a pacifier for about 15-20 seconds.
 Then the sucking slowed down and stopped.
 The infants were no longer interested in that toy.
 Then they were shown a new toy and they sucked rapidly then slowed down and stopped again.
 What we found was they needed new experiences to continue being interested.
 They wanted something new.
 Like a 4-month old, our relationships are the same way.
+Over time, if we’re constantly with the

 Read More